stephen-cloud/c-19-2/docs/navigation.md

 Try it with `yarn start` as usual.

 !!! warning
     We know.
-It looks dreadful right now.
-We're going to clean it up in a bit.
+The application looks dreadful right now.
+We're going to clean it up a bit in a bit.

 ## The upshot